 Studying in the Netherlands can come with its financial burdens.
 Luckily, there are loans available for students that can cover tuition fees, among other things.
 We have outlined the process of collegegeldkrediet, which is the tuition fee loan element of student finance.
-Apart from student finance, you could choose to apply for a scholarship or for allowances, for example.
-Here are the basics when it comes to student loans:
+Apart from student finance, you could choose to apply for a scholarship or for allowances.
+Here are the basics when it comes to student loans.

 This is the tuition fee loan element of student finance.
 If you want financial aid for your fees, you can apply for this (you certainly don’t have to if you don’t need it).
 This loan is available for anyone with an EU/EEA or Swiss passport.
 You also need to be under 30, have a BSN number (citizen service number), and have a Dutch bank account.
 You can read more about the general requirements for student finance.

 In 2017/18, the collegegeldkredit will be around €2,006 – the approximate statutory tuition fee at many Dutch universities.
 Usually, if you get this aid, it is paid into your bank account where it then becomes your responsibility to pay your fees to your university.
 However, if your institution wants your tuition fee all in one go at the start of the year, you can still apply for the collegegeldkredit.
 This just means that you will pay the fees, and then later receive the loan to compensate.

 As an estimate: if you are completing a 3-year undergraduate degree you will owe and need to pay back a loan of around €6000.

 Do you want to find out how to repay your loan?
 Find out more about repaying your student finance.

 Scholarships aren’t exactly student loans per say, however, they are also an alternative to student financing.
 There are many different scholarships for all types of students; for specific courses, from the EU or as an international student, and for specific universities or colleges.
 Have a look at our scholarship page to find out more.